top of page

 In the place we now call Boston - Story of the fishweir project

-2024 ~ Our Annual Fishweir Installation ~ update
+2026 ~ Our Annual Fishweir Installation

 Many educators are interested in continuing to share ideas about placed-based ways of thinking that are natural to many indigenous cultural traditions.
 Here are links to thoughtful local tribal groups.